 It’s important to note that when an insurance company becomes insolvent, other companies may purchase their contracts and assume the responsibility for annuities that the failing company had previously sold.
 In that scenario, the guaranty association wouldn’t have to cover the losses.
 A customer with an annuity with the now insolvent company would simply maintain their annuity, but with a new company.

 Annuities come in all shapes and sizes.
-Fixed annuities pay out a defined percentage agreed upon in the contract, while the returns of variable annuities are tied to the performance of investments.
+Fixed annuities pay out a defined percentage agreed upon in the contract.
+Conversely, the returns of variable annuities come on the basis of the performance of investments.
 A customer can also choose whether they receive payouts immediately (known as an immediate annuity) after delivering a lump sum or defer their payments until a later date (called a deferred annuity).
 As a result, protections may vary depending on the type of annuity a customer owns.

-It’s important to contact your state’s guaranty association to determine how exposed your annuity may be in the event the issuing company goes under.
+It’s important to contact your state’s guaranty association to determine how exposed you may be in this situation.
 The National Organization of Life and Health Insurance Guaranty Associations lists contact information for every individual state organization on its website.

 While federal protections that bank deposits enjoy do not extend to annuities, the Securities Investor Protection Corporation does protect variable annuities purchased through private brokerage firms.
 SIPC, a federally-mandated nonprofit organization, will cover up to $250,000 in variable annuities in the event the brokerage firm that sold the contract becomes insolvent.
 However, the SIPC does not protect fixed annuities or any loss in value that a variable annuity experiences as a result of its underlying investments.

 Annuities are insurance contracts that some people purchase to ensure that they have an income stream.
-While annuities are not insured by the federal government, guaranty associations in all 50 states cover at least $250,000 in annuity benefits for customers if the insurance company that issued the contract goes belly up.
-Annuities in New York are protected up to $1 million.
+While annuities don’t have federal government insurance, guaranty associations in all 50 states cover at least $250,000 in annuity benefits for customers.
+This is specifically for if the insurance company that issued the contract goes belly up.

 Tips for Retirement Planning